-Market risk is the risk that the company earnings and capital will be adversely affected by movements in the level or volatility of market rates or prices such as interest rates and foreign exchange rates.
-The overarching objective of market risk management in the company is to protect the company net earnings against adverse market movements through containing the innate interest rate and foreign currency risks within acceptable parameters.
+Market risk is the risk that the Company's earnings and capital will be adversely affected by movements in the level or volatility of market rates or prices such as interest rates and foreign exchange rates.
+The overarching objective of market risk management is to protect the Company's net earnings against adverse market movements through containing the innate interest rate and foreign currency risks within acceptable parameters.

-The PIC's Operating Fund (PICOF) has exposure to interest-rate-sensitive instruments.
+The PIC Operating Fund (PICOF) has exposure to interest rate sensitive instruments.
 Market risk is managed through adherence to mandate requirements such as a tracking error limit relative to a chosen benchmark and liquidity needs (see liquidity definition below under the liquidity section).